lenniroo/CausalAnalysis_TermPaper/README.md

 # CausalAnalysis_TermPaper
-This rep contains Stuff for the term paper of the course "Applied Causal Analysis" @University of Mannheim Spring 2020, the term paper is called:
+This repo contains Stuff for the term paper of the course "Applied Causal Analysis" @University of Mannheim Spring 2020, the term paper is called:

 ## From Fiction to Reality: As Hate Speech Spread So Does Hate Crime?
 A Twitter Investigation